Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Analytical findings

 where we outlined the entry of the coupling tensor $\bm J$.
 Then, following \cite{AgliariDeMarzo}, we model the supplementary noise, by introducing an additional, random contribution as

 with $w \in \mathbb R$ and $\tilde\eta_{i_1\cdots i_P}^{\mu,a} \sim_{\textrm{iid}} \mathcal N(0,1)$.

-We investigate the effects of such a noise on the retrieval capabilities of the system and on the existence of bounds on the amount of noise above which the network can not work as an associative memory any longer.
+We investigate the effects of such a noise on the retrieval capabilities of the system and the existence of upper bounds for the amount of noise that the system can tolerate without loosing its ability to play as an associative memory.

 As shown in \cite{AgliariDeMarzo}, if we can afford a downgrade in terms of load (i.e. $b < P-1$), we can consider the presence of extensive synaptic noise that grows algebraically with the network size $N$, namely